dlebansais/PgBuilder-Disclosed/README.md

 # PgBuilder

 A tool to optimize gear for a character of the Project: Gorgorn MMORPG.
 You can download the latest version (for client 334) [here](https://github.com/dlebansais/PgBuilder-Disclosed/releases/tag/v1.0.0.115).
-There are also some [Release notes](https://github.com/dlebansais/PgBuilder-Disclosed/blob/master/ReleaseNotes.md).
+There are also some [release notes](https://github.com/dlebansais/PgBuilder-Disclosed/blob/master/ReleaseNotes.md).

+Please don't ignore the Bug Report section at the end!

 ## Purpose